Darius20271/SpotifyConvertor/README.md

 ```

-Or download the release version and run the 'Finder.exe'
+Or download the release version and run the `Finder.exe`

 ## Clean Up: